Báez single gives Cubs 4th straight win, 3-2 over Indians

 TRAINER’S ROOM

-Cubs: LHP Andrew Chafin (sprained left index finger) threw 20-plus pitches in a simulated game Wednesday and “looked really sharp,” manager David Ross said.
+Cubs: LHP Andrew Chafin (sprained left index finger) threw 20-plus pitches in a simulated game Wednesday and “looked really sharp,” Ross said.
 Chafin, acquired from Arizona at the trade deadline, has yet to pitch for the Cubs.

-Indians: Gold Glove C Roberto Perez didn’t play Wednesday so he could get treatment on an condition that has been affecting his swing.
-Perez, who previously missed three weeks with a right shoulder strain, is expected back Thursday at Detroit.
-Austin Hedges, acquired from San Diego at the deadline in a nine-player trade, was behind the plate against the Cubs. … 2B Cesar Hernandez (paternity list) rejoined the team.
+Indians: Gold Glove C Roberto Pérez didn’t play Wednesday so he could get treatment on a condition that’s been affecting his swing.
+Pérez, who previously missed three weeks with a right shoulder strain, is expected back Thursday at Detroit.
+Austin Hedges, acquired from San Diego at the deadline in a nine-player trade, was behind the plate against the Cubs. … 2B César Hernández (paternity list) rejoined the team.
 He pinch-hit in the eighth and remained in the game.

 UP NEXT